Marcus Munafò enjoys a stinging survey of unreliable findings in biomedical research.

 This is the conclusion of Rigor Mortis, a wide-ranging critique of the modern biomedical research ecosystem by science journalist Richard Harris.
 He describes how a growing number of claims over the past decade that many published research findings are false, or at least not as robust as they should be, has led to calls for change, and the birth of a new discipline of metascience.

-He begins with the revelation in 2012 by Glenn Begley that only 6 (11%) of 53 'landmark' publications in preclinical cancer research could be confirmed by the biotechnology firm Amgen (531–533; 2012).
+He begins with the revelation in 2012 by Glenn Begley that only 6 (11%) of 53 'landmark' publications in preclinical cancer research could be confirmed by the biotechnology firm Amgen (C. G. Begley and L. M. Ellis Nature 483, 531–533; 2012).
 Since then, numerous studies (most recently in psychology and cancer biology) have confirmed that failure to replicate published findings is the norm.
 The reasons are complex and contested.
-Harris identifies potential culprits, from the complexity of modern biomedical science to the limitations of tools and training, and perverse incentives in modern academia. and Nature 483,
+Harris identifies potential culprits, from the complexity of modern biomedical science to the limitations of tools and training, and perverse incentives in modern academia.

 The scale of the problem is laid bare: apparently trivial methodological differences (such as how cells are stirred in culture, or the medium on which they're grown) can mean a complete failure to replicate results.
 Animal models often poorly predict results in humans; sample sizes can be too small to give reliable results; and some 12,000 studies may have used contaminated or misidentified cell lines.
 It is not just that the published research is unreliable — we may also be missing out on good drugs because poor preclinical data is an unreliable guide to whether to pursue human studies.
 The term “Eroom's law” (the reverse of Moore's law) has been coined to describe the worsening state of drug discovery.
 How much funding is wasted?
 Is the self-correcting nature of the scientific method functioning optimally?
 And, can we do better?